 Careers education is provided at each key stage and is based on the philosophy that every individual can and should follow a path in life which is based on their own interests, so that they engage in work which they enjoy.
 As a result of this, they need to inquire into what it is that interests them, and look critically at their own actions, so that they can determine what comes naturally to them.
 The careers education and guidance programme aims to help students to discover more about specific careers through information, access to 1-2-1 guidance and work experience days.
+Currently a biennial Careers Fair is held in the Spring term, for students Year 9 (U4) and above.
+The School regularly reviews the frequency and reach of this Fair to ensure maximum benefit for all students.

-Years $$7 - 9 (U3 - U4)$$
+Years 7 - 9 (U3 - U4)

 In Year 8 (L4) the girls take part in a Careers morning where they spend time exploring the world of work.
 This is followed by a further day in the Spring term of Year 9 (U4) developing career research skills, CV writing and interview techniques.
 In Year 9 (U4) there is an Options evening to discuss GCSE options and consultations are arranged over subject choices.
-There is a biannual Careers Fair in the Spring term, for students of U4 age and above.